Equipment

 Forklift UL Rating Levels

 There are 2-4 levels of OSHA ratings for forklifts dependent on the fuel used.
-The forklift UL rating will be stamped on the data (capacity) tag under the heading of “Truck Type.”
+The forklift UL rating will be stamped on the data, or capacity, tag under the heading of “Truck Type.”

 Forklift Fire Hazards